kevin218/Eureka/docs/source/ecf.rst

 ''''''''''''''''
 Optional boolean.
 Used by the sinusoid_pc and poet_pc models.
 If True, force positive phase variations (phase variations that never go below the bottom of the eclipse).
 Physically speaking, a negative phase curve is impossible, but strictly enforcing this can hide issues with the decorrelation or potentially bias your measured minimum flux level.
 Either way, use caution when choosing the value of this parameter.

+mutualOccultations
+''''''''''''''''''
+Optional boolean, only relevant for starry astrophysical models.
+If True (default), then the model will account for planet-planet occultations; if False, then the model will not include planet-planet occultations (and will likely take longer since each planet needs to be modelled separately).

 manual_clip
 '''''''''''
 Optional.
 A list of lists specifying the start and end integration numbers for manual removal.
 E.g., to remove the first 20 data points specify [[0,20]], and to also remove the last 20 data points specify [[0,20],[-20,None]].
 If you want to clip the 10th integration, this would be index 9 since python uses zero-indexing.
 And the manual_clip start and end values are used to slice a numpy array, so they follow the same convention of *inclusive* start index and *exclusive* end index.
 In other words, to trim the 10th integrations, you would set manual_clip to [[9,10]].